skvrnami/hlidacr/README.md

 #> 6 /osoba/alexandr-babic-2
 ```

-`get_person` function provides data on a person such as their donations
+`get_person` function provides data related to a person such as their
-to political parties, service in public and private institutions and
+donations to political parties, service in public and private
-their social media accounts.
-The example below shows Andrej Babiš’s
+institutions and their social media accounts.
+The example below shows
-donations to political parties.
+Andrej Babiš’s donations to political parties.

 ``` r
 ab <- get_person("andrej-babis")